colorfulscoop/convmodel/docs/install.md

 Some examples of installtion are as follows.

-### Example to install in Docker container without GPU
+### Install in Docker container without GPU

 ```sh
 $ docker container run -w /work -v $(pwd):/work --rm -it python:3.8.6-slim-buster bash
 $ pip install torch==1.8.1
 ```

-### Example to install in Docker container enabling GPU and CUDA 11.1
+### Install in Docker container enabling GPU and CUDA 11.1

 Assume that CUDA 11.1 is installed in your environment.